 Rooms are the major source of income for the hotel.
 Any strategy for building revenue will pass through the occupancy of these rooms.
 Even though it should be straightforward that the higher the occupancy rate higher the revenue still there are many factors taken into consideration for building an effective revenue strategy for the hotel.

-Although Hotels are a large entity with restaurant, bars, events area, shopping malls, and many more sections but Rooms sale on daily basis form the major share of revenue in Hotels.
-Modern software’s are built to capture data at all micro and macro levels for tracking hotel revenue management.
-These financial data provide administration to build budgets, goals, and target for their establishments.
+Although Hotels are a large entity with restaurants, bars, events area, shopping malls, and many more sections but Rooms sale on daily basis form the major share of revenue in Hotels.
+Modern software is built to capture data at all micro and macro levels for tracking hotel revenue management.
+These financial data provide the administration to build budgets, goals, and targets for their establishments.

-REVPAR or Revenue per available Room is one of the performance metric used by Hoteliers in their revenue strategy.
-REVPAR takes into account the two main fundamentals of Hotel business in account.
+REVPAR or Revenue per available Room is one of the performance metrics used by Hoteliers in their revenue strategy.
+REVPAR takes into account the two main fundamentals of hotel business in account.
 Occupancy and Revenue both need to have the right balance to keep the growth of the establishment in the right direction.
 Prediction and booking must be done in keeping these factors in mind.